Fluid Operations

-The German software company fluid Operations AG (fluidOps) was founded in 2008 and specializes in cloud management and semantic technology.
+The German software company fluid Operations AG (fluidOps) was founded in 2008, and specializes in cloud management and semantic technology.
 Fluid Operations' product portfolio includes the semantic integration platform Information Workbench and eCloudManager.
 Additionally, fluid Operations offers an open source software, the VMFS Driver.
-In 2018, fluidOps joined Veritas Technologies to empower organizations to discover the Truth in Information.
+In 2018 fluidOps was acquired by Veritas Technologies.

 Research Projects

 fluidOps was part of these research projects: